UCLA Bruins football: Jim Mora era (2012–2017)

 On December 10, 2011, UCLA athletics director Dan Guerrero announced the hiring of former Atlanta Falcons and Seattle Seahawks head coach, Jim L. Mora, as the Bruins' 16th head football coach.
 Mora signed a three-year contract.
 The results of the new regime came early, as UCLA landed a consensus No. 12 ranked recruiting class in 2012 after having a class ranked in the high 40s at Neuheisel's departure.
 In Mora's first season, the Bruins finished 9–5 capped with a loss in the 2012 Holiday Bowl.

 In Mora's second season, the Bruins improved to 10–3, capping the season with a victory in the 2013 Sun Bowl.
 Behind the leadership of quarterback Brett Hundley, the Bruins came within one game of reaching the Pac-12 championship game and beat crosstown rivals USC for the second straight year.
 In 2014, the Bruins finished 10–3 again.
 The team beat rival USC for the third straight year and won the Alamo Bowl against Kansas State.
 Paul Perkins led the Pac-12 in rushing with 1,575 yards.

 Mora's fourth season in 2015 saw the arrival of freshman quarterback Josh Rosen, a rash of injuries, and erratic play by the offense.
 The Bruins finished 8–5, including a loss to Nebraska in the Foster Farms Bowl.
 The Bruins finished 4–8 in 2016.
 In the 2017 season opener, Rosen completed 35 of 59 passes for 491 yards and four touchdowns to rally UCLA to a 45–44 win over Texas A&M. The Bruins overcame a 34-point deficit, the largest comeback in school history and the second-most ever in the Football Bowl Subdivision (FBS).
 On November 19, 2017, UCLA announced the firing of Mora following 23–28 loss to USC at the Coliseum.

-Chip Kelly era (2018–present)
+Chip Kelly era (2018–2023)

 On November 25, 2017, former Oregon and Philadelphia Eagles head coach Chip Kelly was hired as the head football coach at UCLA.
 He had also interviewed for the Florida head coach position.
 Kelly arrived with a reputation as an offensive mastermind who had overseen explosive and very successful teams at Oregon.
 Kelly signed a five-year contract worth $23.3 million.
 In his first season in 2018, the Bruins began the year 0–5 for the first time since 1943.
 However, they later defeated USC to snap a three-game losing streak against their crosstown rivals.
 UCLA finished the season with a 3–9 record, their worst since going 2–7–1 in 1971.